 He holds out the book he was reading.
 Short stories by Saadat Hasan Manto, with English transliteration.
 I’ve read them many times.
 He was born in British India, he says, glancing at Mummy again, and was totally opposed to the Partition.
 Very bold man.
 The British had him arrested three times — for obscenity.

 Mummy opens her purse and clicks it shut again.
 I sense she wants to leave.
 Is she bothered by the reference to colonial rule, or obscenity?
 I’m not quite sure.
 She always feels out of place here, the only white woman in the whole bazaar.

 Manto started his writing career with a translation of a short story by Victor Hugo: The Last Day of a Condemned Man.
 He is trying so hard to engage Mummy in a conversation.
 You know Mr Hugo, Madam?

 Yes, I do, she tells him.
 We read his stories at school – but in French.
-Then feeling more at ease goes on in great detail all about how she studied French when she was a school girl in London.
+Then, feeling more at ease she goes on in great detail all about how she studied French when she was a school girl in London.

 -اور اب آپ انہیں اردو میں بھی پڑھ سکتی ہیں And now you can read them in Urdu too, he says smiling from ear to ear.
 Finally, he has the response he was hoping for.